A Beginner’s Guide to Betting on Soccer

 USA USA No Goals +195

 In the above example, you can wager on when each team will score its first goal.
 If you believe the United States will score their first goal in the second half, you will play U.S. 2nd half, and a $100 wager would return you $210 if their first goal comes in the second half.
-Were Wales to score first, your bet would still be valid; you're betting on when a specific team will score first, not who will score first.
+If Canada were to score first, your bet would still be valid; you're betting on when a specific team will score first, not who will score first.

 Asian handicaps